ruthussanketh/Code_Brewers2020/README.md

 *  `BiDijkstraFinder`

 -> A* finder is guaranteed to find the shortest path since the heuristic used is admissible, i.e, we use the Manhattan heuristic.
--> Dijkstra finder is guaranteed to find the shortest path since the heuristic is zero.
+-> Dijkstra finder is guaranteed to find the shortest path since the edge costs are positive.
 -> Breadth First Finder is guaranteed to find the shortest path since the nodes are unweighted.

 To build a path-finder, say, the `AStarFinder`: